stevewmli/getting_and_cleaning_data_project/COOKBOOK.md

-# Analysis the Human ctivity Recognition Using Smartphones Data Set
+# Smartphones Data Set - run_analysis output

 This cookbook describes the data output from the run_anaysis script.